 Cost-benefit analysis has several attractive characteristics.
-The cost-benefit criterion seems very relevant for decisionmaking and defines a unequivocal method for ranking alternatives.
-Also, theoretically, it can be used to guide choice between such Draft:27-Apr-80 diverse alternatives as allocating funds for a water project (with irrigation, electric power, flood control, and recreation as goals) or for a health program to reduce infant mortality.
+The costbenefit criterion seems relevant for decisionmaking and defines an unequivocal method for ranking alternatives.
+Also, theoretically, it can be used to guide choice between such diverse alternatives as allocating funds for a water project (with irrigation, electric power, flood control, and recreation as goals) or for a health program to reduce infant mortality.
 If the projects are roughly of the same scale, one prefers the project with the greater excess of benefits over costs; if the projected benefits are less than the costs, then the project should not be undertaken.

-Ideally, in an application, all consequences associated with implementation of an alternative, for all future time, should be identified, and then probability of their occurrence and their benefit or cost to society determined.
-The expected loss or gain to society is calculated by multiplying the amount by the probability of occurrences.
+Ideally, in an application, all consequences associated with implementing an alternative for all future time should be identified, and then the probabilities of their occurrence and their benefit or cost to society determined.
+The expected loss or gain to society is calculated by multiplying each amount by the probability of occurrence.
 A discount rate is then assumed and the time streams of costs and benefits are discounted and summed to obtain their present values.
+The totality of benefits minus the totality of costs is then used to rank the alternatives.
 The translation of consequences of implementation into monetary terms includes estimates by the analyst of the prices that would have been attached to various goods and services if a perfectly competitive market had existed.
 In principle, cost-benefit analysis can thus associate with each possible choice all the inputs and outputs, all the positive and negative effects, including spillovers, with their probabilities and times of occurrence, condensing everything into a single number.
-However, a number of complications often arise in connection with practical applications.
+However, a number of complications arise in connection with practical applications.

-In practice, the quantification of all types of effects and their translation into monetary terms may be very difficult and any method used will be open to question.
+In practice, to quantify all types of effects and translate them into monetary terms may be very difficult and any method used will be open to question.
 For instance, pollution effects can often not be considered as quite equivalent to some sum of money.
-Different decisionmakers may also have different time preferences and these may not be very conveniently expressed through the discount rate.
+Different decisionmakers may also have different time preferences, and these may not be conveniently expressed through the discount rate.
 Further, a general assumption behind the cost-benefit approach is that undesirable distributional effects can be corrected by transfer payments; costs and benefits, however, often accrue to different categories of people and satisfactory compensation to those who lose can often not be found.

-As a consequence of the complications mentioned above there are various objections to the use of a cost-benefit criterion.
-One is that it is easily subject to abuse since so many critical assumptions tend to be buried in the computation.
+As a consequence of the complications mentioned above there are numerous objections to the use of a cost-benefit criterion.
+One is that it is easily subject to abuse, since so many critical assumptions tend to be buried in the computation.
 The choice of a discount rate is particularly tricky.
 For instance, to promote a project with high installation costs but with the benefits deferred in time, advocates would argue for a low discount rate (two percent has been used for some water projects where the benefits were marginal and a long time in the future).
-Perhaps the most common objection to the cost-benefit criterion is that it requires the analyst to make judgments (for instance in connection with distributional effects) which in fact are value judgments of the sort that should be left to the responsible decisionmaking body.
+Perhaps the most fundamental objection to the cost-benefit criterion is that it requires the analyst to make judgments (for instance in connection with distributional effects) which in fact are value judgments of the sort that should be left to the responsible decisionmaking body.

 Again, in theory, a considerable advantage of the cost-benefit criterion is that it permits comparisons of very different projects.
-But experience of applications indicates that it is more likely to be used successfully when the decision alternatives are rather similar, i.e., with consequences similar in type and involving the same scale of effort.
+But experience in applications indicates that it is more likely to be used successfully when the decision alternatives are rather similar, i.e., with consequences similar in type and involving the same scale of effort.